Bit-Wasp/bitcoin-php/doc/Serialization.md

 Classes which implement the SerializableInterface expose methods related to serialization.

- - getBuffer(): This method returns the serialized form of the class.
+ - getBuffer(): This method returns the binary representation of the class as a Buffer.
- - getHex(): Returns the serialized form, but as hex.
+ - getHex(): Returns the serialized form, but in hex encoding.
  - getInt(): Where the number is an unsigned integer, getInt can convert the number to a big-num decimal.
  - getBinary(): Returns the object serialized, as a byte string.